Maths in Museums

 “But maths teachers don’t organise school trips to museums!”

-Yes they do; it’s just that there are only a few that provide for them.
 Add some curriculum-linked, cross-curricular, mathematically engaging content and you’ll have a product aimed at an audience desperate for it, and very little competition.

-How can you help?
+How can I help?

 I can: